bgni/minimal-pico-tinyusb-pio-project/Readme.md

 The purpose of this repo is demonstrating a simple way to get the example code to compile as a separate project so check the CMakeLists.txt file.

-The actual source code that is build isn't a part of this repo but comes from https://github.com/sekigon-gonnoc/Pico-PIO-USB.git (it is included in tinyusb https://github.com/hathach/tinyusb as a submodule under /hw/mcu/raspberry_pi/Pico-PIO-USB)
+The actual source code that is built isn't a part of this repo but comes from https://github.com/sekigon-gonnoc/Pico-PIO-USB.git (it is included in tinyusb https://github.com/hathach/tinyusb as a submodule under /hw/mcu/raspberry_pi/Pico-PIO-USB)

 It isn't necessary to checkout tinyusb and pico-sdk as submodules if you already have them available, see below for details.